Beau Reus: Career

-Born in Oudorp, Reus began playing football with VV Kolping Boys and FC Volendam before joining the AZ youth academy as an under-15 player.

-Reus made his professional debut with Jong AZ in a 6–1 Eerste Divisie loss to NAC Breda on 29 August 2020.
+Reus began his career with local youth side VV Kolping Boys, before joining FC Volendam and the AZ youth academy.
+He made his professional debut with Jong AZ in a 6–1 Eerste Divisie loss to NAC Breda on 29 August 2020.

 On 20 July 2021, Reus signed his first professional contract with AZ until 2023.
 In addition, he was promoted to the first team from the 2021–22 season.

 On 19 July 2022, Reus signed a two-year contract with Beveren in Belgium.
 He made his debut against Royal Excelsior on 20 August 2022.